pimvanpelt/vppcfg/docs/config-guide.md

 This construct allows to enumerate a list of IPv4 or IPv6 host addresses and/or networks.
 Each prefixlist has a name which consists of anywhere between 1 and 56 characters, and it must start with a letter.
+The prefixlist name `any` is reserved.
 The syntax is straight forward:

 *   ***description***: A string, no longer than 64 characters, and excluding the single quote ' and double quote ".
 This string is currently not used anywhere, and serves for enduser